katiysheck/discrete_math/README.md

 # discrete_math
 all you need to pass the discrete math exam and the best synopsis ever (❁´◡`❁)

+_I need to tell that the first language of this synopsis is russian, so first of all I will publish ru-version, and then I will translate it in English (or you can help me instead ;)_
 ## In this synopsis you will understand (might be changed):

 **1) Introduction to sets, basic operations**